 If you want more time at home but don’t want to leave your job entirely (or leave a gaping hole on your resume), you might find creative compromises, too.

 For example, Jessi, mom of two, worked out an agreement with her husband.
 He reduced his hours to 80% for six to eight months after their first child, and she did the same for more than a year after their second, to reduce the amount they’d have to pay daycare.
 “I stayed in the workforce because quite frankly I couldn’t see myself staying home full-time,” she says.
+(Here are some other ways that real parents' budget mindsets changed when they had another kid.)

 A hybrid approach can also help avoid a drastic hit to your lifetime earning potential.
 Studies have shown that in the developed world, women experience a post-baby income drop that they never fully recover from.